Menu

 Nursing home staff shortages increase the risk of mistreatment of your loved one.
 Understaffing can lead to fewer properly trained caregivers.
 It can also increase the risk that nursing assistants and staff lash out toward your loved one in abuse.

-If you believe a family member has suffered nursing home abuse or neglect, call the nursing home abuse attorneys at Regan Zambri Long for a free consultation.
+If you believe a family member has suffered nursing home abuse or neglect, call the DC nursing home abuse attorneys at Regan Zambri Long for a free consultation.

 Why Are Nursing Homes Understaffed?